Mreg38/CIT114_Fall2021/Week 04 notes.md

   - TCO is domain- or enterprise-dependent
   - Real benefit is ability to react to changing business needs
   - We have to consider our existing investments!
+- Defining our own TCO model
+  - Existing infrastructure
+  - Existiing skills and humans
+  - Difference in costs, pre-cloud to post-cloud
+  - Cost of cloud services whein in operations
+  - Value of agility (including time-to-market)
+  - Value of avoiding future capital expenditures
+  - Cost of risk around compliance issues